 Course description and objectives

-Building on the Principles in Ethology course, we’ll take a deeper dive into understanding dog behavior specifically, considering what it all means for how we live with dogs, how they learn, and how we train them and seek to solve behavioral issues.
+We’ll take a deep dive into understanding dog behavior specifically, considering what it all means for how we live with dogs, how they learn, and how we train them and seek to solve behavioral issues.

 This one is seriously interesting.
 I’d say engrossing even.
 For example:

 - The interplay between canine domestication, evolution, and behavior

 - The perceptual world of the dog and how it impacts behavior

 - How dogs approach and solve problems in their environment